Dieau/Philosophers/README.md

 [Time to die] - The time a philosopher takes to die after his last meal,

-[Time to eat] - Time a philosopher takes to eat his meal,
+[Time to eat] - The time a philosopher takes to eat his meal,

 [Time to sleep] - The time during which a philosopher will sleep, just after eating,